A-dalyomer/delivery_app/README.md

 so i had to work on an approximate values, I am only writing this to explain why i couldn't afford the exact design sizes and colors where i could.

-although this app is currently using a good architecture, but i would have preferred using the fdd architecture, as it's better handled on larger applications than the current one. since it separate feature components and logic in a separate folder from the other features, meaning easier code management and faster debugging, whilst the current one is also good architecture, it would get somewhat non ordered as the project keeps growing.
+Although this app is currently using a good architecture, but i would have preferred using the fdd architecture, as it's better handled on larger applications than the current one. since it separate feature components and logic in a separate folder from the other features, meaning easier code management and faster debugging, whilst the current one is also good architecture, it would get somewhat non ordered as the project keeps growing.

+For final thoughts, we could add a log history for the user orders as we now have all the data saved in the order provider at the last order stet.

 ## Changes Made